Code-Institute-Submissions/2nd_Milestone_Project/README.md

  (link) into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

+### Version Control

+* The featureA branch contains all the development version which was merged to the master branch before deployment.

 The deployment version may have some alteration from the development version.
-Errors that I encountered were fixed:

 * top: 600 was changed to top: 1000 to accomodate larger screens